Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

 We highlighted important consequences of this phenomenon in the nonequilibrium behaviour of the system in response to temperature ramps.
 The diffusive motion of the patches is slow, whilst the rate at which they can grow or shrink is energy-driven and hence significantly faster.
-Since the spinons must annihilate pairwise, this means that the spinon density $\rho_s$ readily falls out of equilibrium upon cooling the system and becomes kinematically locked to $\rho_s \! \sim \! \sqrt{T}$.
+Since the spinons must annihilate pairwise, this means that the spinon density $\rho_\text{s}$ readily falls out of equilibrium upon cooling the system and becomes kinematically locked to $\rho_\text{s} \! \sim \! \sqrt{T}$.
 The excess of spinons with respect to their equilibrium density at the same temperature directly affects experimentally relevant quantities such as the magnetic susceptibility and transport properties.
-Since the effect is inherently due to the combination of nontrivial mutual statistics and fractionalisation of the excitations, its observation constitutes strong evidence of QSL behaviour.
-Furthermore, the localisation of spinons would also serve as a signature for the visons, which have hitherto remained elusive in experiments~\cite{Senthil2001}.
+Since the effect is inherently due to the combination of nontrivial mutual statistics and fractionalisation of the excitations, its observation would represent an important fingerprint of QSL behaviour.
+Furthermore, the localisation of spinons on mobile patches would also serve as an indirect signature for the visons, which have hitherto remained elusive in experiments~\cite{Senthil2001}.

+While the effective model that we discuss, Eq.~\eqref{eq: main hamiltonian}, is derived using perturbation theory (see Supplementary Note 1), we expect that our main conclusions will be applicable outside of this pertubative limit.
+Indeed, the phenomena that we have described are a direct consequence of (i) the mutual statistics between spinons and visons, and (ii) the separation of energy scales.
+There is hence a strong reason to believe that these phenomena are robust even when the quantum fluctuations are more appreciable, so long as those prerequisites hold.
+In particular, spinons and visons remain good quasiparticles as long as the system is not in the immediate vicinity of a confinement/Higgs transition.

 So far we have ignored for simplicity any interaction terms between the quasiparticles.
-While these terms are generally expected, so long as they do not cause the quasiparticles to condense into an ordered state, they only affect the phenomena we discuss quantitatively and not qualitatively.
-In particular, we note that short-ranged interactions between spinons are altogether negligible in the regime where the size of their patches exceeds the characteristic interaction length scale.
+While these terms are generally expected, so long as they do not cause the quasiparticles to condense, they only affect the phenomena we discuss quantitatively and not qualitatively.
+Indeed, interactions between visons would merely alter the form of the classical entropic term in Eq.~\eqref{eqn:disc-free-energy}; and short-ranged interactions between spinons are altogether negligible in the regime where the size of their patches exceeds the characteristic interaction length scale.
+The only couplings worth investigating in detail are those between spinons and visons, through which the latter can act as diagonal disorder for the former thence also leading to localisation.
+As we discuss in Supplementary Note~3, in systems satisfying the condition~\eqref{eq:temperature_window}, this effect alone is too weak to lead to the formation of well-defined depleted patches.